In this article I hope to shed the light and “ungeek” the term “cash flow”. We will discuss “cash flow” under the following headlines.

 Maintaining a cash flow will let you know when you should or should not be ordering.

-Timing your receipts and payments will ensure that you keep good relationships with your suppliers.
+Timing your receipts and payments will ensure that you are maintaining good relationships with your suppliers.

 UFirst Bookkeepers Top Cash Flow Tips

-We have gathered these tips from our own experience but mostly from the businesses who we have the opportunity to work with and see how they are running their operations successfully.
+We have gathered these tips from our own experience, as well as from the businesses who we have the opportunity to work with.
+We’ll see how they are running their operations successfully.

 - Cash Flow Forecast